EXP-code/EXP-docs/topics/yaml-primer.rst

 .. code-block:: bash

-   explint config.yml     # Quick syntax check
+   expyaml config.yml     # Quick syntax check
-   explint -v config.yml  # Syntax check, parsed data to stdout explint -o test.yml config.yml  # Parsed data to file 'test.yml'
+   expyaml -v config.yml  # Syntax check, parsed data to stdout expyaml -o test.yml config.yml  # Parsed data to file 'test.yml'

-The `explint` code will warn you by default if any necessary map entries are missing or duplicated.
+The `expyaml` code will warn you by default if any necessary map entries are missing or duplicated.